MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-kql.md

 ---

 # Supported KQL features in Azure Monitor transformations
-[Transformations in Azure Monitor](./data-collection-transformations.md) allow you run a KQL query against incoming Azure Monitor data to filter or modify incoming data before it's stored in a Log Analytics workspace.
-This article details KQL considerations and and supported features in transformation queries in addition to special operators that are only available in transformations.
+[Transformations in Azure Monitor](./data-collection-transformations.md) allow you to run a KQL query against incoming Azure Monitor data to filter or modify incoming data before it's stored in a Log Analytics workspace.
+This article details KQL considerations and supported features in transformation queries in addition to special operators that are only available in transformations.

 Since transformations are applied to each record individually, they can't use any KQL operators that act on multiple records.
 Only operators that take a single row as input and return no more than one row are supported.
 For example, [summarize](/azure/data-explorer/kusto/query/summarizeoperator) isn't supported since it summarizes multiple records.